Haruto2017/Efficient-Vulkan-Renderer/README.md

             This inequality also means that if a plane is defined by $(p1 + p4)$ , then v is in the positive half space of the plane.
 Here we have successfully found a frustum plane.
 Similar process applies to all planes.
         * After we have all frustum planes found, a bounding sphere is outside the frustum space if it is outside any of the six plane.
+        * This simple approach can have false positive as can be seen on [Eric's blog](https://lxjk.github.io/2018/03/25/Improve-Tile-based-Light-Culling-with-Spherical-sliced-Cone.html#_the_problem_of_sphere_frustum_test)

 * After frustum culling is implemented for both mesh shading pipeline and verter shading pipeline, performance for both significantly increases for 10+ times but performance gap is brought closer to 10% for the same test environment.
 The reduction in triangle count partially resolved the bottleneck in rasterization stage for vertex shading pipeline.